Édouard Roger-Vasselin: 2013

-2014: French Open doubles champion
+2014: French Open doubles champion, ATP Finals debut

 Roger-Vasselin had a good beginning to his singles campaign, reaching the final in Chennai (lost to Wawrinka).
 He reached the quarterfinals in Montpellier and Marseille, losing to Jerzy Janowicz and Jo-Wilfried Tsonga, respectively.
 He also reached the quarterfinals on grass in Eastbourne, losing to Denis Istomin.
 The rest of his singles season was relatively disappointing.

 He and doubles partner Julien Benneteau, however, had a very successful season.
 They reached the semifinals in Sydney, being eliminated by Daniel Nestor and Nenad Zimonjić.
 At the Australian Open, they went down in the round of 16 to Max Mirnyi and Mikhail Youzhny.
 They had another semifinal showing in Rotterdam, losing to Jean-Julien Rojer and Horia Tecău.

 The pair won the title in Marseille in February, beating Paul Hanley and Jonathan Marray in the final.
 Another quarterfinal followed in Acapulco, where they lost to Treat Huey and Dominic Inglot.
 Then, they went out in the round of 16 in both Indian Wells and Miami.
 The pair made another quarterfinal, this time at a Masters 1000 event, in Monte Carlo, losing to the Bryan brothers.
 They followed this up with a semifinal appearance in Nice.

-The highlight of his year and his career was the 2014 French Open, which he and Benneteau won against the Spanish pair of Marcel Granollers and Marc López.
+The highlight of the season and of his career was the 2014 French Open title, which he and Benneteau won against the Spanish pair of Marcel Granollers and Marc López.

 On grass, they made the semifinals of the Queen's Club tournament, losing to Jamie Murray and John Peers.
-They followed this up with a quarterfinal appearance at Wimbledon, where they lost to the French pair of Michaël Llodra and Nicolas Mahut.
+They followed this up with a quarterfinal appearance at 2014 Wimbledon Championships, where they lost to the French pair of Michaël Llodra and Nicolas Mahut.

 On the hard-court North American swing, they reached the quarterfinals (l. to Nestor and Zimonjić) in Toronto, and the semifinals in Cincinnati (l. to Vasek Pospisil and Jack Sock).

 In Shanghai, they reached the final, losing again to the Bryan brothers.

+He qualified for the first time and reached the semifinals at the 2014 ATP World Tour Finals with Benneteau.